Nadine2016/local/index.md

 </a> to get started.</li>
 <li>Establish your {{site.data.keyword.Bluemix_local_notm}} agreement with {{site.data.keyword.IBM_notm}} that includes milestone dates for delivery.
 	<ol type="a">
-	<li>Work with IBM on your one-time set up and recurring monthly fees for your {{site.data.keyword.Bluemix_notm}} Local instance.
+	<li>Work with IBM on your one-time set up and recurring monthly fees for your {{site.data.keyword.Bluemix_local_notm}} instance.
 The monthly recurring fee is based on the local services that you want to use, plus a subscription to all {{site.data.keyword.Bluemix_notm}} public services.
 You then receive an invoice for anything that you use beyond that subscription agreement.</li>
 	<li>Identify the deadlines for each phase of setting up your {{site.data.keyword.Bluemix_local_notm}} instance.</li>
 	</ol>
 	</li>
 <li>After your platform and account are created, you identify the people in your organization for the roles that are needed to get your local instance up and running.
-For more information about the roles that you assign, see <a href="/docs/local/index.html#rolesresponsibilities">{{site.data.keyword.Bluemix_notm}} Local roles and responsibilities</a>.
+For more information about the roles that you assign, see <a href="/docs/local/index.html#rolesresponsibilities">{{site.data.keyword.Bluemix_local_notm}} roles and responsibilities</a>.
 </li>
 <li>You provide the hardware, and {{site.data.keyword.IBM_notm}} helps you define and establish network connectivity between your corporate network and your {{site.data.keyword.Bluemix_local_notm}} instance.
 For more information about infrastructure requirements, see <a href="index.html#localinfra">{{site.data.keyword.Bluemix_local_notm}} infrastructure requirements</a>.
 	<ol type="a">